 A cousin of “bluenose” is “blue law.”
 There’s a false etymology that these prudish laws, aimed at curbing sales of certain products or prohibiting certain work on Sunday, came from their origin when printed on blue paper.
 Snopes notes that the real origin is their relation to the bluenoses who enacted them.

-Please nominate a word (or metaphor!) useful in academic writing by e-mailing me (jessid -at- richmond -dot- edu) or leaving a comment below.
+Have a word or metaphor worth pondering?
+This blog will continue all summer.
+Please nominate a word or metaphor useful in academic writing by e-mailing me (jessid -at- richmond -dot- edu) or leaving a comment below.

 See all of our Metaphors of the Month here and Words of the Week here.